ialbert/plac/doc/plac_adv.rst

  Imported 10000 lines
  closing the file

-Being unable to enter any other command is quite annoying: in such situation one would like to run the long running commands in the background, to keep the interface responsive. plac_ provides two ways to reach this goal: threads and processes.
+Being unable to enter any other command is quite annoying: in those situations one would like to run the long running commands in the background, to keep the interface responsive. plac_ provides two ways to reach this goal: threads and processes.